DavidCoenFish/game06/README.md

 A simple game engine, makes use of Freetype and Harfbuzz, packages added via<br>
 `vcpkg install harfbuzz`<br>
 which also pulled in some zip, png packages.
 Also makes use of code2000.ttf  <https://www.code2001.com/index.htm><br>
+uses RapidJSON, which is licensed under the MIT License.<br>
 <br>
 to build the vcxproj, .sln<br>
 `.\code\dsc.cmd`<br>